“Brains before beauty, wear your helmet!” – Unknown

 - Maple Ridge – Hammond Trail bike path

 - Penticton – Skaha Lake Road bike lanes, Channel Parkway to Yorkton Avenue

 - Sunshine Coast Regional District – Marine Drive shoulder bikeway, Gibsons to Langdale Ferry

 - Tofino – Pacific Rim Highway multi-use separated path

 - Vernon – 29th/30th Street separated bike path

 Which one are you most looking forward to?

 A little background: BikeBC is a cost-sharing program between the BC government and local governments to build and improve cycling infrastructure in communities across the province.
-You should check out our policies, legislation and related useful information.

 Oil up that chain and get ready to pedal new ground.